FerretDB/FerretDB/website/docs/indexes.md

 This creates an ascending index on the `price` field.
 `1` specifies the index direction for ascending order.
-If it’s `-1`, it specifies a descending order direction for the index.
+If it's `-1`, it specifies a descending order direction for the index.

 ### Compound Indexes